rpavlik/DriveHandler/README.markdown

 It requires running as "sudo" because it restarts networking after: otherwise you may not need root privs to run this script.
 This script also requires the "beep" program to provide assistance indicating when USB transfers or errors have occurred.
+(You'll need the `pcspkr` or `snd_pcsp` module loaded to actually hear the sound - add it to `/etc/modules`.)
 A simpler example is in `sillyexample.py`.

 You can edit and copy `drivehandler.conf` to `/etc/init` on systems that use Upstart (like recent Ubuntu) to make it launch on startup.